lreynolds188/ATechSol/docs/guides/Nextcloud.md

 ### Nextcloud Virtual Machine
 For the host operating system I decided to install [Ubuntu 20.04](https://ubuntu.com/download/desktop) because it supports automatic updates but you can use whatever operating system you prefer.

-Once the server has a fresh operating system installed, download and install [VirtualBox](https://www.virtualbox.org/) or your preferred virtualization software and download the latest [Ubuntu Server Image](https://ubuntu.com/download/server) (Option 2).
+Once the host machine has a fresh operating system installed, download and install [VirtualBox](https://www.virtualbox.org/) or your preferred virtualization software and download the latest [Ubuntu Server Image](https://ubuntu.com/download/server) (Option 2).

 Once the virtualization software is installed create a new virtual machine for the Nextcloud server.
 Setting the VM's hard drive to dynamically allocated and limiting the size to whatever space is available on the physical hard drive at the time subtracting ~20gb for the host operating system.